duydangpham/duydangpham.github.io/_news/announcement_50.md

 ---
 layout: post
-date: 2022-12-09 00:00:00-0700
+date: 2022-12-01 00:00:00-0700
 inline: true
 related_posts: false
 ---

-I will be keynote speaker at the 2022 international research conference "Resilience by Technology and Design" (RTD-2022).
+I will deliver an online workshop on Advanced Structural Equation Modelling for staff and HDR candidates in The Business School at RMIT Vietnam.